-The Multi-Purpose Building is adjacent to the Chapel Building and entered by way of the Chapel Building main staircase.
-The 15,000 square foot building houses faculty and administrative offices, a graduate student lounge and the graduate student chapel.
-The building is currently undergoing renovation of the first floor, which will house additional offices, music classrooms and additional music classrooms.
+The 15,000 square foot Multi-Purpose Building houses faculty and administrative offices, a graduate student lounge, and the graduate student chapel.
+The building is currently undergoing renovation of the first floor, which will house additional offices and music classrooms.

-The 49,000 square-foot Seminary Building houses the Urshan Graduate School of Theology on the first floor.
+The Seminary Building houses the Urshan Graduate School of Theology on the first floor.
 The second, third, and fourth floors are the ladies' dormitories.
-Several faculty offices and some Urshan administrative offices, including the office of the President, are also located on the first floor of the Seminary Building.
+Several faculty offices and some Urshan administrative offices, including the Office of the President, are also located on the first floor of the Seminary Building.